Skip to content

 • Feed him regularly to avoid hypoglycemia.

-• Observe his behavior and contact your veterinarian if you are unsure.
+• Observe his behavior and contact your veterinarian if you have any concerns.

-Small dog breeds, such as Chihuahuas or Miniature Pinschers, often shiver more often than larger dogs.
+Small dog breeds, such as Chihuahuas or Miniature Pinschers, often shiver more frequently than larger dogs.
 This is partly because they are more sensitive to temperature changes and get cold more quickly.
-Stress and excitement can also cause shivering in these breeds.
+Stress and excitement can also trigger shivering in these breeds.

 Measures for small dogs: